Now that you have received your acceptance letter, there are just a few steps you need to take to become an Emmanuel College student:

 The Entrance Health Form must be completed and signed by your physician and received at Emmanuel College by January 5, 2015.
 Look for this form on the MySaints portal.
 Additionally, to meet Massachusetts requirements, all students are automatically enrolled in the College’s health insurance plan and charged the $1,313 premium.
 Students with comparable coverage may waive the plan at www.universityhealthplans.com by January 9, 2015.

 Before you register for courses at Emmanuel, we need your final, official high school and/or college transcripts.
 Be sure to contact the appropriate high school and/or college office to request that your transcripts be sent to Emmanuel.
 If you would like courses evaluated for transfer credit, please make sure you have submitted course descriptions for all courses taken.
 We will send you a transfer course evaluation as soon as possible.

 As a new student, you must take the online Assessment of Foundation Skills in math and language before registering for classes.
 Look for more information about this on the MySaints portal.

 Complete and submit the Residence Life + Housing Lease and Preferences Questionnaire by January 5th.
 This will be available on the MySaints portal.

 New resident students: plan to move into your residence hall on Sunday, January 11th, between 2:00 p.m. and 5:00 p.m.
 You will receive more information through your Emmanuel.edu e-mail account about what to expect on Move-In Day and a list of suggested items to bring for your residence hall room.

 Spring Orientation is January 12th and 13th.
-Be sure to set aside both full days.
-Plan to be on campus to register for classes and learn everything you need to know for your first day of class on Wednesday, January 14th.
+Be sure to set aside both full days, as you will be registering for classes and learning everything you need to know for the start of the semester.
+Classes begin on Wednesday, January 14th.